-Delivery slips list all the content pending delivery for a given programme.
-Fill out delivery slips entirely the first time you deliver a video.
+The delivery information must include all the content pending delivery for a given programme.
+It must be completed in full when a video is delivered for the first time.
 No updates are allowed afterwards.

 Verification metadata is only retrieved once for each essence file, when it is delivered.